subhk/FeastKit.jl/README.md

 ## Overview

-FEAST.jl is a pure Julia translation of the original FEAST (Fast Eigenvalue Algorithm using Spectral Transformations) library.
+FEAST.jl is a pure Julia translation of the original FEAST library.
 FEAST is a numerical algorithm for solving both standard and generalized eigenvalue problems by computing eigenvalues located inside a given region in the complex plane.

 ### Key Features